WordPress vs Umbraco: Which CMS should you choose?

 Umbraco uses Microsoft's .Net framework, making it a powerful platform, especially if you want to integrate into other systems such as your CRM or ERP.
 Or, if you need to incorporate your own custom business rules, Umbraco can be easily extended by your development team.

-Open source means not just free, but a strong community of developers and support Umbraco is open source which means it is free to use, with no recurring license fees.
-Your costs are limited to 3rd party costs for things like custom programming, plugins, and hosting.
-It also has a strong community of developers who are keeping it up to date with new features and security updates.
+Open source means Umbraco is free, with no recurring license fees.
+Your costs are limited to third party costs for things like custom programming, plugins, and hosting.
+It also has a strong community of developers who are keeping it up-to-date with new features and security updates.

-Not convinced yet?
-Contact us and we'd be happy to give you a demo and answer any other questions about Umbraco that you may have.
+We hope the features we’ve listed above show you the power you'll have using the Umbraco content management system over WordPress.
+Need more convincing?
+Drop us a line.
+We’re happy to give you a demo and answer any other questions about Umbraco that you may have.